jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-core.md

 var block = {
   type: 'single-stim',
   choices: [89, 78], // Y or N
-  prompt: '<p class="center-content">Press Y to Continue.
+  prompt: '<p>Press Y to Continue.
 Press N to end this node of the experiment.</p>',
   on_finish: function(data) {
     if (data.key_press == 78) {
       jsPsych.endCurrentTimeline();